Classification Trees with Valid Inference via the Exponential Mechanism: Simulation studies

-Notably, the pivot under the new sampling scheme with the data-driven temperature parameter retains the same form as the pivot described in Proposition~\ref{prop: pivot}. \end{enumerate}

 Each replication in our simulation experiments records: \begin{enumerate}[label=(\arabic*)] \item Empirical coverage of the nominal $(1-\alpha)$ intervals.
 For a tree with $m$ leaves, the coverage rate is defined as $\dfrac{\left|\{j \in [m] : \pi_j \in \hat{C}_j(Y)\}\right|}{m}$, where $\hat{C}_j(Y)$ denotes the confidence interval for leaf parameter $\pi_j$. \item Average confidence interval length.
-This metric reflects the power of inference for the algorithmic model.
-Shorter confidence intervals indicate a more powerful inferential method. \item Held-out log-loss evaluated on test data, computed on the shared validation set of 100 observations, as where $\hat{p}_i$ denotes the estimated probability that the outcome equals $1$.
+This metric reflects the inferential power of the algorithmic model: shorter confidence intervals indicate greater power. \item Held-out log-loss evaluated on test data, computed on the shared validation set of 100 observations, as

+where $\hat{p}_i$ denotes the estimated probability that the outcome equals $1$.
 This is a measure of the predictive accuracy of the algorithmic model or the adaptive tree fit. \end{enumerate}

-Results are aggregated over $200$ replications and visualized using boxplots, with triangles indicating the mean of each metric across all replications.
+Results are aggregated over $200$ replications and visualized using boxplots, with triangles indicating the mean of each metric when computed across all replications.